aapandey/AGEngine/README.md

 ## Running the tests

-In order to test all the functionality of Assignment 2 All Section : Run SceneManager.java and pass two arguments, "server"/"client" to create either a server or client and another as "object"/"string" to pass the gameObjects as through objects or string.
-This is required only when starting as server.
-For client, just pass two arguments first being "client" and other an integer to signify client id.

-Server needs to be created first before creating any client.
-Any number of clients can then be created
+In order to test all the functionality of Assignment 4 Section 1 Scripting : Run ScriptIntegrationExample.java in AGEngine.script package.
+Section 2 & 3:
+To run Space Invaders run SpaceController.java in AGEngine.games.invader package.
+No parameter required.
+To run Snake run SnakeController.java in AGEngine.games.snake package.
+No parameter required.

 ### Break down into end to end tests